 At the University of Michigan he formerly served as Associate Dean, and in 2016-2017 he chaired the Faculty Transition Team assembled by the UM Provost to plan the new School for Environment and Sustainability.

 Background and interdisciplinary interests

-Prof. Currie came to this field through a circuitous route.
-As an undergraduate, he studied physics and philosophy at Brown University, graduating in 1983.
-He then worked in a variety of non-academic settings before returning to graduate school.
-He worked as a systems engineer on the Space Shuttle for its primary contractor (Rockwell) in the plant where the Shuttle was assembled, in Downey, CA. (This plant had a rich history: it was where the Apollo Command Module was built, and before that, the P-51 Mustang.)
-Later he moved to the consulting firm Booz, Allen & Hamilton in Washington DC, conducting studies for the Department of Defense on a number of classified systems-engineering projects in the 1980s.
-Leaving engineering, he spent a couple of years as a professional stock options trader with a seat on the San Francisco Stock Exchange.
-He then spent half a year backpacking through Alaska, Europe, Australia and New Zealand, and Southeast Asia.
+Prof. Currie came to ecology through a circuitous route.
+As an undergraduate, he studied physics and philosophy at Brown University.
+After graduating in 1983, he worked in a variety of non-academic settings.
+He worked as a systems engineer on the Space Shuttle for its primary contractor (Rockwell International) in the plant where the Shuttle was assembled, in Downey, CA. (This plant had a rich history: it was where the Apollo Command Module was built, and before that, the P-51 Mustang.)
+Later he moved to Washington, DC to the consulting firm Booz, Allen & Hamilton, conducting studies for the Department of Defense on a number of classified systems-engineering projects in the 1980s.
+Leaving engineering, he spent a couple of years as a professional stock options trader, on the trading floor, with a seat on the San Francisco Stock Exchange.
+He then spent half a year backpacking through Alaska, Europe, Australia, New Zealand, and Southeast Asia.